scherma/antfarm/README.md

 This is super pre-alpha code and is likely to be broken in all sorts of ways I have not yet discovered.
 I am hoping that your testing can help me make it only moderately broken before opening it up to the rest of the world.

 ## CREDITS
 Much of this process was only possible with the help of Sean Whalen's Cuckoo sandbox guide.
 I have borrowed heavily from it and these instructions will refer to it in a number of cases rather than reproduce the content here.

 Please find it at https://infosecspeakeasy.org/t/howto-build-a-cuckoo-sandbox/27/1

+Andriy Brukhovetskyy aka D00m3dR4v3n has created an excellent guide to anti-evasion configuration which I have used significant portions from: https://www.doomedraven.com/2016/05/kvm.html

 SwiftOnSecurity's Decent Security advice for updating Windows and Sysmon config were also pretty handy.